ZacharyGeurts/AMOURANTHRTX/README.md

 StoneKey.hpp is the everything of Vulkan made globals and hackerproof.
 Read as, this is an opera.
 StoneKey hands you the sealed vaults.
 Use them from there as globals.
 The rest is invisble.
 Invisible?
 More like o7.
 I have one true love and it is getters and setters.
 We are Empire secure, we hide nothing.
-This is an opera.
-Do not underestimate it.
-Each piece in and of itself smart and friendly.
+Each piece smart and friendly.
 Compile time decides your friendlies, hold tight for cheese wheels.
 We keep file sizes small for AI coding (~800 lines on the big one)
 Feel free to open issues for anything.
 Questions, comments, assistance.